LePet1tPrince/Koala-budget-django-react/README.md

 # Koala-budget-django-react
-Django and react withdjango rest framework
+Transaction feed categorization app using Django and React with django rest framework to connect back and front end